ZsuzsaBenko/ngx-simple-progress-bar/projects/ngx-simple-progress-bar/README.md

 NPM package: [https://www.npmjs.com/package/ngx-simple-progress-bar](https://www.npmjs.com/package/ngx-simple-progress-bar)

 ### Angular version compatibility

 The library's major version is the same as the Angular version it requires, that is, e.g. 12.0.0 is for Angular 12 (and upwards).
 Lowest available version is 9.0.0.

 ### Installation

 `npm install ngx-simple-progress-bar --save`

 ### Demo app

 An example app is available [here](https://zsuzsabenko.github.io/ngx-simple-progress-bar)

 ### Usage

 1. Install the library via npm

-2. Import `NgxSimpleProgressBarModule` into your AppModule:
+2. If you use NgModules, import `NgxSimpleProgressBarModule` into your AppModule:

         ```
          import { BrowserModule } from '@angular/platform-browser';